How to Clean Granite Countertops

 - Remove crumbs and debris.
 Wipe crumbs into your sink or trash can.
 You can use a plastic putty knife to scrape off any stuck-on food.

 - Spray Simple Green on the countertop.
-Apply Simple Green Stone Cleaner & Polish to the surface.
+Apply Simple Green Granite & Stone Cleaner to the surface.

 - Scrub, if necessary.
 Use a non-abrasive sponge or soft cloth to thoroughly clean the surface without leaving scratches behind.